-General and administrative expenses were \$4.4 million for the nine months ended September 30, 2019, compared to \$1.2 million for the nine months ended September 30, 2018.
-The increase of \$3.2 million was primarily due to an increase in professional services of \$1.8 million, which includes legal, tax, audit, recruiting, market research studies and various other administrative functions, as well as an increase of \$1.2 million in compensation and personnel-related expenses due to an increase in headcount, which includes stock compensation.
+General and administrative expenses increased by \$4.8 million, or 268%, for the year ended December 31, 2019 compared to the year ended December 31, 2018.
+The increase was primarily due to an increase in professional services associated with the general growth of the business of \$2.3 million, which includes legal, tax, audit, market research studies and various other administrative functions, as well as an increase of \$2.1 million in compensation and personnel-related expenses, which includes stock compensation, due to an increase in headcount.